rhammonds/Angular2Katas/readme.md

 Small, independent Angular 2 projects with one or a few distinct features.
 By concentrating on small amounts of code it makes it a little easier to comprehend how it works.

-All projects were generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.5.

-All projects are generated to run on nodejs.
+All projects were generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.5 and are generated to run on nodejs.

 ## Build